walkerlj0/Selenium_Course_Example_Code/content/chapters/multiple-windows.md

 ## Outro

-Hat tip to [Jim Evans](https://twitter.com/jimevansmusic) for providing the info for this tip, and [Roman Isko](https://github.com/RomanIsko) for the initial code contribution.
+Hat tip to [Jim Evans](https://twitter.com/jimevansmusic) for providing the info for this tip.

 Happy Testing!